Panomorph

-The term panomorph derives from the Greek words pan meaning all, horama meaning view, and morph meaning form.
 A panomorph lens is a particular type of wide-angle lens specifically designed to improve optical performances in predefined zones of interest, or across the whole image, compared to traditional fisheye lenses.
 Some examples of improved optical parameters include the number of pixels, the MTF or the relative illumination.

+The term panomorph derives from the Greek words pan meaning all, horama meaning view, and morph meaning form.